jacobdadoun/jacobdadoun/README.md

 ### Hey 🕊 I'm Jacob Dadoun.

-Welcome to my GitHub!
-Before we dive into my repos, here's a little about me:
+I'm a student at Touro College.

-Currently working on a product inventory application \n Learning computer methodology, advaced oop (with c#), operating systems (with c++) and android dev (with java and andriod api) bird \n
+Currently working on a product inventory application.
+Learning computer methodology, advaced oop (with c#), operating systems (with c++) and android dev (with java and andriod api).